-This air bike comes with a heavy duty steel frame and 20 sealed bearings.
-It has an adjustable sport seat with a steel pop-pin lock and adjustable leveling feet.
+This air bike comes with a heavy-duty steel frame and 20 sealed bearings.
+It has an adjustable sports seat with a steel pop-pin lock and adjustable leveling feet.

 This air bike includes a performance monitor that tracks the rider’s workout duration, distance traveled, speed, and calories burned.
 There is also a device holder for phones or tablets.

 It has rubber foam handles, non-slip adjustable pedals, and a wide padded saddle for support.